-Jettisoned mass recontact risks may be categorized into nearfield and far-field risks.
+Jettisoned mass recontact risks may be categorized into near-field and far-field risks.
 Near-field risks are those that concern the initial jettison of solid mass from a descent vehicle.
-Jettisoning an aeroshell away from a descent vehicle requires subsystems capable of pushing a large piece of mass that was once protecting the descent vehicle during hypersonic entry far enough away from the descent vehicle so that powerful retro-rockets can be ignited to slow the vehicle down.
+Jettisoning an aeroshell away from a descent vehicle requires subsystems capable of pushing a large piece of mass that was once protecting the descent vehicle during hypersonic entry far enough away from the descent vehicle so that powerful retrorockets can be ignited to slow the vehicle down.
 Moving a large piece of mass away from a descent vehicle at supersonic speeds involves complex dynamics.
 If the ejected mass is not carefully controlled, it could strike the descent vehicle, causing massive damage or catastrophic mission failure.
-Farfield risk are concerned with recontact risk after a piece of solid mass has been successfully ejected, the descent vehicle has initially cleared the ejected mass, and retropropulsion has been initiated.
+Far-field risks are concerned with recontact risk after a piece of solid mass has been successfully ejected, the descent vehicle has initially cleared the ejected mass, and retropropulsion has been initiated.
 Depending on the flight dynamics of the descent vehicle and each piece of ejected solid mass, the ejected debris might recontact the descent vehicle on its trajectory toward the planet surface.
-Additionally, the ejected debris could also pose a threat to any pre-deployed assets on
+Additionally, the ejected debris could also pose a threat to any pre-deployed assets on the ground (e.g. human habitats and power generators) near the descent vehicle's target landing site.